cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    to the actual abstract method signature presented above that ends with a semicolon, thus lacking an implementation.

+   If you open the `Styleable.java` file, you will see that it also contains an abstract `unstyle` method.
-   Remember, that the abstract method represents what the signer of the contract must be able to do.
-If a class implements the `Styleable` interface, it is obligated to have a concrete (non-abstract) `style` method and an `unstyle` method as those are the two abstract methods in the interface.
-This is required because for any class that signs the contract.
+   Remember, that the abstract method(s) represent what the signer of the contract must be able to do.
+If a class implements the `Styleable` interface, it is obligated to have a concrete (non-abstract) `style` and a concreate `unstyle` method.
+If an implementing class does not have implementations for one or both of these methods, it will not compile.

    **NOTE:** In Java, the declaration of an abstract method in the source code for an interface may omit the `public` visibility modifier.
 If `public` is omitted in this context, the abstract method is